Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 Our strapline is ‘commercial with a conscience’.
 I believe that businesses of the future would not necessarily have a charity arm, but their charitable actions would be more ingrained in the business, so helping the environment becomes a by-product of business-as-usual.

-> “I believe, in future charitable actions would be more ingrained in the business, so helping the environment becomes a by-product of business-as-usual.”
+> “I believe charitable actions would be more ingrained in the business, so helping the environment becomes a by-product of business-as-usual.”

 ### Flight Free UK